 Management's Discussion and Analysis of Financial Condition and Results of Operations is intended to provide information to assist readers in better understanding and evaluating our financial condition and results of operations.
-The following information should be read in conjunction with the Consolidated Financial Statements, including the accompanying Notes appearing in Part II, Item 8 of this report on Form 10-K. This section of the Form 10-K generally discusses fiscal 2022 and fiscal 2021 and year-to-year comparisons between fiscal 2022 and fiscal 2021, as well, as certain fiscal 2020 items.
-Discussions of fiscal 2020 items and year-to-year comparisons between fiscal 2020 that are not included in this Form 10-K can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the fiscal year ended January 29, 2022.
+The following information should be read in conjunction with the Consolidated Financial Statements, including the accompanying Notes appearing in Part II, Item 8 of this annual report on Form 10-K. This section of the annual report on Form 10-K generally discusses fiscal 2023 and fiscal 2022 and year-to-year comparisons between fiscal 2022, as well as certain fiscal 2021 items.
+Discussions of fiscal 2021 items and year-to-year comparisons between fiscal 2022 and fiscal 2022 and fiscal 2022 and fiscal 2021 items and year-to-year comparisons between fiscal 2022 and fiscal 2021 that are not included in this Form 10-K can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's annual report on Form 10-K for the fiscal year ended January 28, 2023.